imbrianj/switchBoard/README.md

 ---
 If you have questions, comments or want to complain, email me at brian@bevey.org

+If you require more immediate assistance, you can join [#switchboard on irc.freenode.net](http://webchat.freenode.net/?channels=switchboard)

 FAQ
 ---
 - Q. Why aren't you using a seed-based JS library / referencing CSS from a CDN?